lunaryorn/vscode-hlint/README.md

 I wrote this extension because the above does not currently work with Hlint 2, and I found the implementation overly verbose and clumsy when trying to address the issue.
-This extension is much simpler and much cleaner, and gets away with much less mutable state.
+If I may say this extension has the better code: Less mutable state, much simpler implementation, and better documentation :blush:

 On the other hand it is also less powerful.
 In particular it only lints saved documents—mostly because hlint 2 does not support stdin currently—and cannot